djessemann/flyer-maker/README.md

 # pasteup

-a flyer editor for the browser. add photos, scrub out what doesn't belong, set type and simple shapes on top, export a png.
+a flyer editor for the browser.

 **live: https://djessemann.github.io/flyer-maker/**